 Opus got into a mode that I call “Infinite Defects,” When you put a lot of schedule pressure on developers, they tend to do the minimum amount of work necessary on a feature.
 When it works well enough to demonstrate, they consider it done and the feature is checked off on the schedule.
 The inevitable bugs months later are seen as unrelated.
 Even worse, by the time the bugs are discovered, the developers can’t remember their code so it takes them a lot longer to fix.
 Furthermore, the schedule is thrown off because that feature was supposed to be finished.

-2 thoughts on “Do You Know How Long It Took to Develop Word for Windows 1.0?”
+2 Replies to “Do You Know How Long It Took to Develop Word for Windows 1.0?”